HaxL0p4/UhmegleSniffer/README.md

 # UhmegleSniffer

-**UhmegleSniffer** is a Python-based tool designed to capture and analyze UDP traffic from Omegle.
+**UhmegleSniffer** is a Python-based tool designed to capture and analyze UDP traffic from Omegle/Uhmegle.
 It identifies external IPs and performs geolocation lookups to retrieve geographic information such as city, region, and ISP.
-This tool leverages network sniffing techniques to extract IP addresses of Omegle users for research and educational purposes.
+This tool leverages network sniffing techniques to extract IP addresses of Omegle/Uhmegle.

 ---

 ## Features

-- **Captures UDP traffic** from Omegle.
+- **Captures UDP traffic** from Omegle/Uhmegle.
 - **Identifies external IP addresses**.
 - **Performs geolocation lookups** to provide city, region, and ISP information.
 - **Excludes IPs related to Cloudflare** to avoid false positives.